ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/services/storage.md

 }
 ```

-To avoid vulnerability issues, the default implementation stores information only in memory.
+To avoid vulnerability issues, the default implementation stores information only in the memory.

 ## Create a custom storage
 Create a class that implements the `Storage` abstract class, here is the default implementation: